wschreyer/PENTrack/README.md

 ### muparser

-[muparser](http://muparser.beltoforion.de/) is a fast formula parser and is used to interpret energy distributions etc. given by the user in particle.in
+[muparser](http://muparser.beltoforion.de/) is a fast formula parser and is used to interpret energy distributions etc. given by the user in particle.in.
 Most Linux distributions include libmuparser-dev or muparser-devel packages.
 It can also be downloaded and installed manually from the website.
 In that case you may have to adjust the MUPARSER_INCLUDE, MUPARSER_LIB and MUPARSER_SHAREDLIB paths in the Makefile.

 Only v2.2.3 has been tested so far.